frankshearar/builderCI/README.md

 ## Dealing with Failure

 Here's [sample output for a build that failed][4] because of unit test failures.
-Scroll to the bottom of the console list and you'll see the following:
+[Scroll to the bottom of the console](https://github.com/dalehenrich/builderCI/issues/44) and you'll see a test summary that looks like the following:

 ```
 ***********************************************